quickwit-oss/chitchat/ALGORITHM.md

 - Key-Value deletion
 - Member leaving the cluster.

-For simplification, we will just discuss the replication of a single map on a cluster of n node, one which only one node can write.
+For simplification, we will just discuss the replication of a single map on a cluster of n node, one which only one node can write to.
 (In scuttlebutt, each node has ownership over such a map.)

-There are two kinds of update event on this map:
+There are two kinds of update events on this map:
 - Set(K, V)
 - Deletion(K)